milochristiansen/lua/README.md

 programs, with minimal fuss and bother.

 I have been using this VM/compiler as the primary script host in Rubble (a scripted templating system used to generate data files for the game Dwarf Fortress) for over a year now, so they are fairly well tested.
-Speaking of tests: No formal unit tests are provided.
-Testing was done by running under real-world conditions with Rubble, and in Rubble's built-in template testing system (it is not appropriate to distribute these tests with this library for obvious reasons).
+In addition to the real-world "testing" that this has received I am slowly adding proper tests based on the official Lua test suite.
+These tests are far from complete, but are slowly getting more so as time passes.

 Most (if not all) of the API functions may cause a panic, but only if things go REALLY wrong.
 If a function does not state that it can panic or "raise an error" it will only do so if a critical internal assumption proves to be wrong